PRTG Manual: Microsoft OneDrive Sensor

 You can use a particular code only once. - Providing Authorization Code

 Paste the authorization code into the OAuth Code field and complete the Add Sensor dialog.
-You do not have to go through further configuration steps manually.
+You do not need to go through further configuration steps manually.
 The sensor automatically accomplishes the following steps. - Requesting Access Token

 After receiving the authorization code, PRTG requests an access token from the API of the target service.
 For this purpose, PRTG transmits the authorization code together with several authentication details.
 The API checks if the authorization is valid and returns the access token to PRTG.
 Access tokens are specific for one account and one application (here: PRTG).
 The authorization process to read data from your account is now complete. - Retrieving Data